pypa/cibuildwheel/docs/options.md

 ### `CIBW_BEFORE_TEST` {: #before-test}
 > Execute a shell command before testing each wheel

 A shell command to run in **each** test virtual environment, before your wheel is installed and tested.
-This is useful if you need to install non pip package, change values of environment variables or perform multi step pip installation (like install `scikit-build` or `cython` before install test package)
+This is useful if you need to install a non pip package, change values of environment variables or perform multi step pip installation (e.g. installing `scikit-build` or `cython` before install test package)

 The active Python binary can be accessed using `python`, and pip with `pip`; `cibuildwheel` makes sure the right version of Python and pip will be executed. `{project}` can be used as a placeholder for the absolute path to the project's root and will be replaced by `cibuildwheel`.